Join

 Malleny Garden | image: Charlotte Bottone

 There are a huge variety of roses to choose from for your garden.
-The PLANTS Project audited Malleny Garden and the National Collection of 19th-century shrub roses in June, and in this article Charlotte Bottone picks some of the colourful cultivars that attracted her attention and tell the story of this historic garden.
+The PLANTS project audited Malleny Garden and the National Collection of 19th-century shrub roses in June, and in this article Charlotte Bottone picks some of the colourful cultivars that attracted her attention and tell the story of this historic garden.

-In June 2024, the PLANTS project East team visited Malleny Garden, a 3-acre walled garden and woodland in Balerno, just outside Edinburgh.
+In June 2024, the PLANTS East team visited Malleny Garden, a 3-acre walled garden and woodland in Balerno, just outside Edinburgh.
 A house has stood on the land for centuries, and the grounds contain four impressive, clipped yew trees (known as ‘The Four Evangelists’), thought to be at least 400 years old.
 However, it is the collection of roses that makes Malleny a special garden to visit.

 There have been roses growing in Malleny Garden since at least the 1930s.
 It’s thought that these were most likely hybrid tea and floribunda roses, popular at the time and suited to the sheltered walled garden and richly cultivated soil.
 The Gore-Browne Hendersons are believed to have introduced shrub roses to the garden when they moved into the property in the early 1960s.
 The Trust then expanded this collection after the property was donated in 1968, which led to it becoming a National Collection of 19th-century shrub roses in 1986.
 A few of the many wonderful specimens carefully tended to in the garden include Rosa ‘Blanche Fleur’ and Rosa ‘Prince Charles’.
 The latter is a beautiful old rose that varies in colour from deepest purple to a pale crimson or lilac, depending on how well the plant is doing.
 Pale flowers indicate the plant is under stress but a dark purple hue, like the lovely specimen at Malleny, shows the rose is being well-fed and growing happily.
 Rosa ‘Duchesse de Montebello’ is another charming old rose that is part of the National Collection.
 The showy flowers open blush pink and fade to a mother-of-peal white.
 It is a Gallica rose bred by Jean Laffay in 1829 at his nursery outside Paris.
 The rose was named after the wife of Jean Lannes, one of Napoleon’s notorious generals and Duke of Montebello.